 - The current odometer reading

-You may have to fill out a form to document the title transfer and so the DMV can reissue the title in your name.
+You may have to fill out a form to document the title transfer so the DMV can reissue the title in your name.

-You can usually register your new car at the same time as the title transfer.
 When you register the car, in addition to the information you need to do a title transfer, you’ll likely need the following:

 - Proof of liability car insurance